 This chapter describes the use of the Sourcery G++ Debug Sprite for remote debugging.
-The Sprite is provided for debugging of the Linux or uClinux kernel on the target board.
+The Sprite is provided for debugging of the Liver board of the Artist in the terror board.

+ging of the Linux kernel on the target board.
 This chapter includes information about the debugging devices and boards supported by the Sprite for ColdFire GNU/Linux.

-Chapter 6, "Next Steps with Sourcery G++"
+Chapter 6, "Next Steps with Sourcery

+G++"